Use the Edit – Find function located in the browser to search within this document.

 Incapacitated

-Unable to perform work according to these standards:
+Incapacitated would mean that you are unable to perform work according to these standards:

 • During the employee's initial period of disability (defined below), the person is incapacitated if: